-Wamuran, in Queensland’s Moreton Bay region, is ideal for pineapple production because it is 58 metres above sea level and has warm, frost-free winters and loamy soils – perfect for producing sweet pineapples 10 months of the year.
+Wamuran, in Queensland’s Moreton Bay region, is ideal for pineapple production because it is 58 metres above sea level and has warm, frost-free winters and loamy soils – perfect for producing sweet pineapples.

 Growing at wamuran